Basics

 Life history research can also reveal how larger historical events and societal shifts influence individual lives.
 For example, a researcher might explore the life histories of refugees who fled their home country due to war or political turmoil.
 These life histories could illustrate the profound impacts of geopolitical events on individuals, shedding light on themes like displacement, resilience, cultural adaptation, loss, and identity change.

 Life history research is also commonly used in biographical studies.
-Researchers might delve into the life histories of notable figures in politics, science, art, or other domains, providing a comprehensive understanding of their life trajectories, achievements, challenges, and influences.
+Researchers might examine the life histories of notable figures in politics, science, art, or other domains, providing a comprehensive understanding of their life trajectories, achievements, challenges, and influences.
 These studies can enhance our understanding of individual creativity, leadership, resilience, and the contextual factors that contribute to exceptional performance or significant contributions to society.

 Investigating health experiences and illness narratives